BrazilOfficial Name: Federative Republic of Brazil

 Non-traditional Medicine: Several U.S. citizens have died while visiting non-traditional healers outside of urban areas.
 Although this is not surprising given that this type of treatment often attracts the terminally ill, U.S. citizens are advised to ensure they have access to proper medical care when visiting such sites.

 Travel & Transportation

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Brazil, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Brazil is provided for general reference only and may not be totally accurate in a particular location or circumstance.

-Travelers planning on staying more than 180 days should obtaini an Inter-American Driving Permit to carry along with their valid U.S. license if they plan to drive while in Brazil.
+Travelers planning on staying for more than 180 days should obtaini an Inter-American Driving Permit to carry along with their valid U.S. license if they plan to drive while in Brazil.
 Such permits can be obtained through AAA or other sources.

 Driving on Brazil's inter-city roads can pose significant risks.
 As is the case elsewhere in the region, poor driving skills, bad roads, and a high density of trucks combine to make travel via roads considerably more hazardous than in the United States.